-Instead of an elaborate multi-course dinner, the Queen opted for finger foods to be served.
-Prince William and Catherine gave their input, but most of the menu was chosen by the Queen.
+Instead of an elaborate multi-course meal, the Queen opted for finger foods to be served.
+Prince William and Catherine gave their input, but most of the menu was selected by the Queen.
 Finger foods were most likely chosen because Buckingham Palace simply can't accommodate large groups of people for dining.
 The palace kitchens are designed to handle more formal dinners of about 150 people.

 The reception also included the cutting of the eight-tier Fiona Cairns-designed wedding cake, made of 17 individual fruit cakes and decorated with cream and white icing.
 There was a separate groom cake for Prince Williams, a chocolate biscuit (cookie) cake made from an old family recipe.